15101538237ren/Epigenetics/README.md

 	* Transfer of an SP1 binding site into an endogenously methylated locus induced appreci­able local demethylation, confirming the dominance of transcription factor binding over DNA methylation in this context [30].
 	* Low-methylated regions (LMRs) are occupied by cell-type-specific DNA-binding factors and their binding is necessary and sufficient to create LMRs in mouse neuronal and stem cells [26].

-3. **Histone modification**s and variants are also significant in maintaining hypomethylated states at CpG islands.
+3. **Histone modifications and variants** are also significant in maintaining hypomethylated states at CpG islands.

 	* **CFP1** (CXXC finger protein 1, also known as CXXC1) recruits histone H3 lysine 4 (**H3K4**) methyltransferases and is sufficient to main­tain ectopic, CG­rich transgenes that lack promoter features or transcription in an unmethylated state [33].
 However, CFP1-­knockout cells lose local H3K4 tri­methylation (**H3K4me3**) without changes in expression or promoter DNA methylation [34].
+This could reflect a difference between /de novo/ assembly of euchromatin and the retention of redundant protective mechanisms at already active loci.

+	* Binding of the MLL family H3K4 methyltransferases protects promoters of developmental genes from DNA methylation, and this is also likely to be instructed through their CXXC domains [35].

+	* The **DNMT3** enzymes each contain an ADD domain (ATRX–DNMT3–DNMT3L)  that **recognizes unmodified H3** and is allosterically **inhibited by H3K4 methylation** [36, 37].

+	 * The histone vari­ant H2A.Z is strongly enriched at unmethylated, active promoters [38].
+When DNA methylation is chemically inhibited by azacytidine (a hypomethylating agent), H2A.Z­ containing nucleosomes encroach into adjacent regions [39].
+This supports a model in which epigenetic modifications and histone variants associated with transcription (such as H2A.Z) may be limited to their functional targets by surrounding DNA methylation [38, 39].

 #### 3) Intragenic region methylation

 1. Those CpG islands that occur at intragenic regions are more frequently methylated during development and may contribute more nuanced regulatory functions [29].